All posts by ourlady

 Death is the penalty of offence; our Lord Jesus Christ came to die, did not come to sin; by sharing in our penalty without our offence, He annulled both our offence and penalty.
 What penalty?
 That which was due to us after this life.
 So He was crucified, that on the Cross He might show the dying-out of our old man; and He rose, that in His own life He might show our new life.
 St. Augustine, Sermon ccxxxi.

 Easter Blessings from all the Sisters.
-Easter brings us hope, and we wish you and your loved ones a very Happy Easter Season.
-Alleluia!
+Easter brings us hope, and we wish you and you

 Christmas Newsletter 2019